will-hedges/qmk_firmware/keyboards/bear_face/v3/keymaps/default/readme.md

     * 'Reset' will put the keyboard into DFU mode
     * 'APP' sends 'KC_APP'
     * Base layer toggles for QWERTY, COLEMAK, and DVORAK layouts (will persist after reboot)

+- New things in v3:
+    * v3.1c PCB is compatible with both rev1 (Micro-USB) and rev2 (USB-C) stock cases